christofsteel/warped/README.md

 `warp` can be used to execute single Python file and Python modules.
 It captures calls to the `argparse` module of Python and renders a web GUI based on the options and arguments defined.
-It also displays the output of the program inside the web GUI and allows you to stop, pause and resume the Program, as well as downloading the output.
+It also displays the output of the program inside the web GUI and allows you to stop, pause and resume the program, as well as downloading the output.

 ## Install